MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-assign-workspace-arc.md

 author: dcurwin
 ---

-## Default Log Analytics workspace for Arc
+## Default Log Analytics workspace for Azure Arc

 The Defender sensor uses the Log Analytics workspace as a data pipeline to send data from the cluster to Defender for Cloud.
 The workspace doesn't retain any of the data.
 As a result, users aren't billed in this use case.